samnazarko/osmc-docs/source/index.md

 ---
-title: API Reference

 language_tabs:
   - shell
-  - ruby
-  - python

 toc_footers:
-  - <a href='#'>Sign Up for a Developer Key</a>
-  - <a href='http://github.com/tripit/slate'>Documentation Powered by Slate</a>
+  - "<a href='https://github.com/samnazarko/osmc'>Get the OSMC source code</a>"
+  - "<a href='https://osmc.tv'>Back to OSMC</a>"
 includes:
   - errors
 search: true
 ---

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.

-We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](http://github.com/tripit/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+Welcome to the OSMC technical documentation.
+This documentation will help you understand the OSMC development and build processes.
+This is useful to anyone that wants to build and contribute to OSMC as well as anyone that is just curious as to the inner workings of the project.

+This documentation can be found and edited on GitHub [here] (https://github.com/samnazarko/osmc-docs).
+Feel free to fork it and make any changes if you feel something's missing or not quite right!

 # Authentication